 5. User and Entity Behavior Analysis

-Once UEBA assesses normal behavior, it can assign risk scores to unusual ones, then expose activities and behaviors that exceed a specified threshold.
+Once UEBA assesses normal behavior, it can assign risk scores to unusual activity, and expose activities and behaviors that exceed a specified threshold.
 For example, if you have a user who usually logs in from the US, and now logs in from China for the first time, such an anomaly might be indicative of an attack in progress.

 6. Automated tracking of lateral movement

-By studying past incidents, we know that about 60 percent of attacks involve lateral movement.
-This is where attackers attempt to evade detection or gain access to higher privileges by changing credentials, IP addresses, and assets.
-To effectively follow lateral movements from beginning to end, your SIEM must be able to tie such related events together.
+By studying past incidents and looking at the MITRE ATT&CK framework, we know that over 80 percent of attacks involve lateral movement.
+This is where attackers attempt to evade detection or gain access to higher privileges by changing credentials, escalating privileges, then moving to high-value IP addresses and assets.
+To effectively follow lateral movements from beginning to end, your SIEM must be able to tie such related events from different log sources together.